Second-Responders to the arts

 Whether it is the persecution of artists who dared speak truth to power, or some disaster which has stricken a community and torn the infrastructure of its arts community asunder, the damage suffered when basic arts creation and performance is severely disrupted is an incalulable loss.
 The very survival of a community may depend on the quick recovery of its artists and arts capabilities.
-Certainly, the health, vitality and speed of that recovery will be impacted in adverse ways when the arts are simply left to fend for themselves in the aftermath.
+Certainly, the health, vitality and speed of that recovery will be impacted in adverse ways when the arts are simply left to fend for themselves or falter in the aftermath.

 Moving From 'Town Crier' to 'Second Responder'

-Work as an artist, writer, poet, musician or other performer has historically been described as a relationship between the artist and their work, and between the work or performance and its audience.
+Work as an artist, writer, poet, musician or other performer has historically been described as a relationship between the artist and their work, or between the work or performance and its audience.
 No less, the connection between a healthy arts community and a healthy society is well established.
 The arts, whether visual or spoken, danced or played have have always been at the leading edge of vitality and resiliancy for our local communities.
-In the 1950's Alan Ginsberg took the matter to its next stage when he described poets and other artists as "town criers", bringing word of serious issues that often remain undetected by the general public, but looming in the future.
-Art and poetry have always been an adjunct of change; frequently an initiator of public actions that would otherwise not have happened.
+In the 1950's Alan Ginsberg took the matter to its next stage when he described poets and other artists as "town criers", bringing word of serious issues that often remain undetected by the general public, but are looming in the future.
+Art and poetry have always been an adjunct of change and frequently an initiator of public actions that would otherwise not have happened.

-Second Responders to the arts proposes we take this fact to its next logical step: to position
+Second Responders to the Arts proposes we take this fact to its next logical step: to position

 artists and performers of all kinds as Second-responders to global emergencies that seriously impact

 the arts and its practitioners.
 Arts Responders opens an avenue for artists to move beyond their traditional